ScriptJayT/Articles/The Electron Saga/Elec-3.md

 ## It works but...

-What I noticed when using this class is, that when I write javascript in the `<script>` tags in a sheet.html; it does not get triggered in the index.html; which does not mean it is safe to allow any scripts to infiltrate those files though.
-My guess is that the script gets run when the fetch-request reads through the file.
+What I noticed when using this class is, that when I write JavaScript in a `<script>` tags in a sheet.html; it does not get triggered in the index.html; which does not mean it is safe to allow any scripts to infiltrate those files though.
+My guess is that the script gets run when the fetch-request reads through the file and not when the content gets 'pasted' into our index.html.

-But what if you want to import some js anyway?
-Well; I noticed that custom-elements get rendered properly, (if they are defined in our app.js file); so you could use a custom-element to run that code.
+But what if you want to import some JS anyway?
+Well; I noticed that custom-elements get rendered properly, (if they are defined in our app.js file); so you could use a custom-element to autoload JS code.

+Notice: I can't really speak about the security of this method; I would say not too bad, but if those HTML files got corrupted anyhow, the class would have no way of knowing.

 Conclusion: use a framework 😉

 ## Series Conclusion

-In these 4 articles I set to lay out my first steps into Electron and desktop-app making.
-I must say I was surprised how little extra setup it is compared to web-development, for this example at least.
-I assume that if I where to dive deeper into the world it would require some more setup.
+In these 4 articles, I set to lay out my first steps into starting with Electron and desktop-app making.
+I must say I was surprised how little extra setup it is compared to web development, for this example at least.
+I assume that if I where to dive deeper into this world, it would require some more setup.
 I found that it is certainly possible to work with Electron without a framework (I fully build my app before realizing I could have used one); but it would have improved my dev-experience a bit.
+I like how close it is to web-development I'm used to, and working with it feels quite nice, but I can't really compare how it holds up against other app-dev frameworks.
+However, the unsolvable errors at the start of my journey should be mentioned.
+They did cause a bit of confusion and worry.

+Overall, it was fun mocking around this new environment, away from the projects lurking over my shoulder.
+Speaking of which, I should return to those.
+See ya! 👋